EqualExperts/secure-delivery-playbook/practices.md

 **Promote visibility and transparency**

 In some organisations, security is kept behind closed doors and not readily shared with delivery teams.
-This leads to a complicated relationship between security and delivery, as delivery teams aren’t given sufficient information to adequately address security issues.
-A common example of this problem is when security logs are sent to a separate SIEM \(Security Information and Event Management\) tool that isn’t made available to the teams that are responsible for the software being monitored.
+This leads to a complicated relationship between security and delivery, as delivery teams aren't given sufficient information to adequately address security issues.
+A common example of this problem is when security logs are sent to a separate SIEM \(Security Information and Event Management\) tool that isn't made available to the teams that are responsible for the software being monitored.

 Security engineers should work openly and collaboratively with delivery teams at all times, ensuring that security logs and metrics are visible to everyone involved in delivery.
 This can be achieved through dashboards in observability tools and sharing access to all security operations data in real time with delivery teams.
 After every incident, a blameless post-mortem should be conducted \(including all relevant representatives\) to identify areas for improvement.
 These improvements should be shared with the rest of the organisation to ensure it also benefits.

 **Encourage effective use of penetration testing**

 Penetration testing is an opportunity to identify security issues.
-It’s most effective when the testing is goal focused \(i.e. steal sensitive data\) and the tester works in conjunction with the team, explaining issues as they’re discovered and providing recommendations on how to fix the issue.
+It's most effective when the testing is goal focused \(i.e. steal sensitive data\) and the tester works in conjunction with the team, explaining issues as they're discovered and providing recommendations on how to fix the issue.
 This gives the opportunity for the team to fix some issues during the penetration test, and ensures that the final report is well understood.
 It is least effective when only a vulnerability scan is performed, as that could be automated in the delivery pipeline instead.

 Penetration testing is a useful indicator of the success of the practices in Build & Operate.

 **Manage external security researchers & bug bounties**

 Some organisations operate bug bounty schemes to encourage independent security researchers to help identify and fix security issues.
-Regardless of whether you operate a bug bounty, external security researchers expect all companies to provide a well signposted security contact where they can disclose vulnerabilities they’ve discovered.
+Regardless of whether you operate a bug bounty, external security researchers expect all companies to provide a well signposted security contact where they can disclose vulnerabilities they've discovered.

 Poor handling of disclosed vulnerabilities can lead to uncontrolled public disclosure and bad publicity.
 Good handling of this can lead to substantial security improvements at a very low cost.
-That’s why organisations need to cultivate good relationships with security researchers, ensuring they’re paid promptly, kept informed and not treated with suspicion.
+That's why organisations need to cultivate good relationships with security researchers, ensuring they're paid promptly, kept informed and not treated with suspicion.
 Publishing a vulnerability disclosure policy so that security researchers have clear expectations about the disclosure process can be helpful.

 Examples: